Extraterrestrial (2014 film): Reception

-Critical reception for Extraterrestrial has been predominantly negative and IndieWire rated it at "C−" and commented that it was "an example of how not to make a horror film".
+Critical reception for Extraterrestrial has been predominantly negative.
+IndieWire gave the film a "C−" and commented that it was "an example of how not to make a horror film".
 Fangoria and Bloody Disgusting both expressed disappointment over the film, as both felt that Extraterrestrial utilized too many familiar tropes and cliches of sci-fi horror movies.
 In contrast, Den of Geek gave the film a mostly positive review and commented that the movie had "clever visuals to occasionally distract from its mediocrity".
 Jack Bottomley of Starburst magazine also wrote a more positive, if slightly mixed, review saying: "Extraterrestrial is an untaxing albeit regularly clichéd watch, but still a fun dose of sci-fi horror, even if the search for a truly great modern alien horror goes on".
 On Rotten Tomatoes, the film has an aggregated score of 28% based on 11 positive and 29 negative critic reviews.
 The website’s consensus reads: "Extraterrestial does deliver a certain amount of gory genre thrills, but they're outweighed by the crushing clichés of its sagging script."